Search Results for

 Pass few shot examples to a prompt template

+The FewShotPromptTemplate class combines prefixes, examples, and suffixes into a prompt that is suitable for LLMs.
 This allows the user to create prompts with a few examples that can significantly enhance the model's accuracy.

 For a complete list of examples and use cases for few-shot learning, you can refer to this page.
 Here's an example to demonstrate how FewShotPromptTemplate works: